Wellbeing Overview

 Our understanding of wellbeing is evident in the way we talk to students and each other, the behaviours we model, and the core values we uphold – respect, compassion and integrity.
 It is implicit in our interaction with others, and the professional and moral code that we follow in our school.
 We unlock potential in each other and encourage periods of reflection to support personal growth.

-Wellbeing is multi-dimensional, and our programme includes elements of positive psychology allowing us to ‘engage, relate and shine’ as follows:
+Wellbeing is multi-dimensional, and our programme includes elements of positive psychology allowing us to develop aspects of character growth and personal development as follows:

 Engage